-Gamma irradiation is currently accepted by the Department of Agriculture, Fisheries and Forestry (DAFF) as a biosecurity treatment for a range of products including animal fibres, aquatic animal feed, artefacts, hides, laboratory reagents and specimens, pet food, skins and veterinary therapeutics.
-This is especially the case where a product does not meet Australia's biosecurity requirements, or the product has not been adequately processed or tested to address Australia's biosecurity concerns, or where the manufacturer is unable to provide DAFF with sufficient information to complete the risk assessment.
-Irradiation is not intended to be a replacement to a production process or treatment but as an adjunct to address biosecurity concerns.
+Gamma irradiation is currently accepted by the Department of Agriculture (the department) as a biosecurity treatment for a range of products of animal origin including animal fibres, aquatic animal feed, artefacts, hides, laboratory reagents and specimens, pet food, skins and veterinary therapeutics.
+This is especially the case where a product does not meet Australia's biosecurity requirements, or the product has not been adequately processed or tested to address Australia's biosecurity concerns, or where the manufacturer is unable to provide the department with sufficient information to complete the risk assessment.
+Irradiation is not intended to be a replacement to a production process, treatment or import policy but as an adjunct to address biosecurity concerns.

-DAFF accepted gamma irradiation at 25 kilogray (kGy) as a biosecurity treatment in the early 1980s.
+The department accepted gamma irradiation at 25 kilogray (kGy) as a biosecurity treatment in the early 1980s.
 In the early 1990s, the dose was increased to 50 kGy, based on the available scientific literature and expert opinion at the time.

 This review of gamma irradiation as a treatment to address pathogens of animal biosecurity concern has been undertaken to identify and recommend appropriate irradiation doses needed to inactivate bacterial, fungal and viral pathogens, and parasites (cestodes, nematodes, protozoa and trematodes) in products of animal origin.
-This information will be used in conjunction with other available information such as the country, and species, of origin of the product, and the processing of each ingredient and/or the final product, to enable DAFF to determine more accurately the required radiation dose.
+Although the focus of the review is to address pathogens of animal biosecurity concern to Australia, it also considers the effectiveness of gamma irradiation against animal pathogens in general.
+This information will be used in conjunction with other available information such as the country, and species, of origin of the product, and the processing of each ingredient and/or the final product, to enable the department to determine more accurately the required irradiation dose when used as an animal biosecurity treatment.
 While 50 kGy remains the current standard, this review may also facilitate the use of lower levels of irradiation that still protect Australia's favourable animal health status in cases where the pathogens of concern are known.
+There may also be instances where a dose higher than 50 kGy may be required for products assessed as likely to be contaminated with significant amounts of pathogens of animal biosecurity concern.

 All food, imported or domestic, intended for human consumption, must comply with the Australia New Zealand Food Standards Code (the Code).
 The option of irradiation is not available as a biosecurity import measure for food for human consumption unless supported by the Code.
-This review did not specifically deal with irradiation treatment to address human health or food safety concerns other than where data on the effectiveness of irradiation on human pathogens can be extrapolated to pathogens of animal biosecurity concern or where irradiation of a product may have a negative effect on animal health (e.g. pet food).
+This review did not specifically deal with irradiation treatment to address human health or food safety concerns other than where data on the effectiveness of irradiation on human pathogens can be extrapolated to pathogens of animal biosecurity concern or where irradiation of a product may have a negative effect on animal health (for example, pet food).
+This review also does not specifically deal with pests and pathogens of plants.